 2. The maximum group size is now 16 persons and each company has to take basic equipment such as a kitchen tent, dining tent, first aid kit and oxygen, etc. More equipment means more porters per group.
 For groups of more than 8 trekkers an additional guide must accompany the group.
 All guides now have to be professionally qualified and licensed.

 3. The Porters Law introduced in 2003 has tried to improve porters working conditions.
 All porters should now receive a minimum wage of S./47 (about US$16) per day.
 Their loads are also limited to a maximum of 20kg, they have to take sleeping bags, back packs, back-support belts and warm clothing as well as being provided with suitable meals, access to first aid and accident insurance.
 Extra equipment and reduced loads leads to more porters per group.
 Most responsible operators now use a ratio of about 3 porters for every 2 trekkers.
 Unfortunately, however, there are still many companies that fall well short in meeting these minimum legal requirements.

 4. The number of trekkers allowed to start the trek has also been limited to about 200 people per day (500 people in total including guides, cooks and porters on the classic Inca Trail, the shorter Inca Trail and the Salkantay trek) making it essential to book your trek well in advance.
-The price of the Inca Trail trek permit in 2015 is 254 Peruvian Soles (about US$82) per person.
+The price of the Inca Trail trek permit in 2016 is 254 Peruvian Soles (about US$77) per person.
 This price doesn't include 18% sales tax.
-The price of the entrance fee in 2016 has yet to be announced.
-Porters also have to pay an entrance fee, although at a reduced rate of 43 Peruvian Soles (about US$14).
+Porters also have to pay an entrance fee, although at a reduced rate of 43 Peruvian Soles (about US$13).